MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-05-customer_to_pick.md

-# Which customers to pick
+# Who should I pickup

 ## *"Is it better to pickup groups or single persons?"*